Sam1320/GroupLang/README.md

 ### Asking Questions Regarding docs, Toggling Feedback/Debug Modes, Adding Tools
 https://github.com/Sam1320/GroupLang/assets/33493647/716ede83-357c-4b1e-ad7a-36b3edabeca1

-# Getting Started (WIP)
+# Getting Started
 ## Initial Setup

 1. Create an [OpenAI account](https://openai.com/api/) and [get an API Key](https://platform.openai.com/account/api-keys).
 2. Create an [AWS account](https://aws.amazon.com/es/).
 3. Setup your Telegram bot.
 You can follow [this instructions](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) to get your token.
-4. Create 2 S3 buckets in your AWS account, one public and one private.
+4. Create 2 S3 buckets in your AWS account, one public used as storage for new bots created and one private used for storing global defaults.
 5. Create a Pinecone account and get an API key.
 6. Create a Serper account and get an API key.
 7. Go to `.chalice/config.json` and stablish the configurations: